usethesource/typepal/doc/TypePal/RenameRefactoring/RenameRefactoring.md

 The default implementation raises an error when a occurrence of `newName` exists here.

-Example (simplified from the renaming implementaion for Rascal itself) that checks for shadowing, overloading and double declarations introduced by the rename.
+Example (simplified from the renaming implementation for Rascal itself) that checks for shadowing, overloading and double declarations introduced by the rename.
 ```rascal
 void validateNewNameOccurrences(set[Define] cursorDefs, str newName, Tree tr, Renamer r) {
     tm = r.getConfig().tmodelForLoc(tr.src.top);